thachp/eventdbx/README.md

 Failed deliveries are automatically queued and retried with exponential backoff.
 The server keeps attempting until the plugin succeeds or the aggregate is removed, ensuring transient outages do not drop notifications.
 Use `eventdbx plugin queue` to inspect pending/dead event IDs.

 Plugin configurations are stored in `.eventdbx/plugins.json`.
-Supply `--name` to manage multiple instances of the same plugin type for later updates or disable operations.
+Each plugin instance requires a unique `--name` so you can update, enable, disable, or remove it later. `plugin enable` validates connectivity (creating directories, touching files, or checking network access) before marking the plugin active.
+Remove a plugin only after disabling it with `plugin disable <name>`.

 - **CSV**: Appends state snapshots into `<aggregate>.csv`, expanding columns as new fields appear.
 - **TCP**: Writes a single-line JSON `EventRecord` to the configured socket.